-The fact that the US is the largest economy in the world with the most mature financial system implies that it has the deepest, broadest and most liquid domestic financial market.
-This, together with the fact that the USD is fully convertible in the current account and the capital account, makes it very attractive to be used as a funding currency for firms that need to raise funds for their business and as an investment currency for financial institutions that invest on behalf of their clients, such as households that save for retirement.
+1.5 THE USD-BASED INTERNATIONAL MONETARY SYSTEM AND ITS PROBLEMS with the fact that the USD is fully convertible in the current account and the capital account, makes it very attractive to be used as a funding currency for firms that need to raise funds for their business and as an investment currency for financial institutions that invest on behalf of their clients, such as households that save for retirement.
 There are two more reasons why the USD is widely held all over the world.
-The first is that the US is politically stable and militarily powerful, which makes the USD a safe-haven currency in times of turmoil in the world.
-The second is that the monetary policy of the US is disciplined by the check and balance set up in the system of governance of the country.
+The first is that the United States is politically stable and militarily powerful, which makes the USD a safe-haven currency in times of turmoil in the world.
+The second is that the monetary policy of the United States is disciplined by the checks and balances set up in the system of governance of the country.
 It has a relatively independent central bank, the Federal Reserve System, whose mandates are to maintain stable price levels and economic growth.
-This system makes it harder for the executive branch of the government to influence the central bank to print or create money to finance fiscal expenditure or stimulate the economy to facilitate re-election, yet gives the central bank the freedom to steer the course of the economy by monetary policy, such as influencing inflation and unemployment.
+This system makes it harder for the executive branch of the government to influence the central bank to print or create money to finance fiscal expenditure or stimulate the economy to facilitate re-election yet gives the central bank the freedom to steer the course of the economy by monetary policy, such as influencing inflation and unemployment.
 This set of institutions wins the trust of other countries.